pattle/frontend-development-standards/css.md

-This is the CSS section of the frontend style guide.
+This is the CSS section of the front-end development standards

 ### Use a CSS reset